)

 Auditing current conversion patterns

-Step 3: Create a Measurement Schedule
+(S) Create a Measurement Schedule

 Brand building is a long-term game.
-Create a consistent cadence for measurement:
+Create a consistent cadence for measurement.

-Real-time: Social engagement, website traffic
+Real-time: social engagement, web traffic

-Weekly: Campaign performance, sentiment trends
+Weekly: campaign performance, sentiment trends

-Annually: Comprehensive brand health assessment
+Annually: comprehensive brand health assessment

 Common Brand Measurement Pitfalls